JaakkoLipp/send-frontend/README.md

 # File Sharing Frontend

 This is the frontend of the **5 Minute File Share** application, built using React.
 The application allows users to upload files, retrieve files via unique IDs, and download them seamlessly within the 5 minute expiry window.
-The frontend communicates with a backend API [File Sharing Frontend](https://github.com/JaakkoLipp/send-backend) to handle file storage and retrieval.
+The frontend communicates with a [File Sharing backend API](https://github.com/JaakkoLipp/send-backend) to handle file storage and retrieval.

 ## Features